zhuzelong/zhuzelong.github.io/_posts/2015-07-14-set-up-vps-and-shadowsocks.md

 ### iptables

-CentOS 7 use replaces `iptables` with `firewalld` but one can still enable `iptables`.
+CentOS 7 replaces `iptables` with `firewalld` but one can still enable `iptables`.
 See [here](http://stackoverflow.com/questions/24756240/how-can-i-use-iptables-on-centos-7) for details.

 ## Shadowsocks